replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 ![Adding the application metadata manifest](../assets/adding-status-informers.png)

-We haven't provided a status informer For Postgres since the customer can choose to bring their own database.
+We haven't provided a status informer for Postgres since the customer can choose to bring their own database.
 We'll add it in when we work with the customer configuration in the next step of this lab.